 The unique nature of its origins and location, its idea of cinema and its teaching project make this centre an exceptional case internationally, which doesn’t prevent it, for the same reasons, from aspiring to become an aesthetic and professional laboratory for Basque cinema.

-From 2019 the UPV/EHU will recognise the current postgraduate degrees as official Master’s degrees.
+From 2019 the UPV/EHU recognises the postgraduate degrees as University accredited Master degrees.
 The courses run by the school will have the same academic value and (where appropriate) the same professional value as those run by internal UPV/EHU faculties and colleges.